 MyWay Digital health is testing an AI tool for predicting diabetes complications, subtype diagnosis and treatment choices, to support clinicians including non-specialist GPs with managing their diabetes patients.
 The aim is to prevent complications, like heart attacks and foot ulcers.

 Phase 3 projects

 Phase 3 is intended to support first real-world testing in health and social care settings to develop evidence of efficacy and preliminary proof of effectiveness, including evidence for routes to implementation to enable more rapid adoption.
-Awards are uncapped, funding awards are per product, typically for 12-24 months.
-If the Phase 3 project is successful, companies can bid for Phase 4, subject to budget availability.
+Awards are uncapped, funding awards are per product, typically for 12 to 24 months.
+If the phase 3 project is successful, companies can bid for phase 4, subject to budget availability.

 A study to assess the clinical and cost-effectiveness of the Ibex Medical Analytics - AI System: Histology system in diagnosing clinically important prostate cancer in prostate biopsy tissue

 Investigating the accuracy of a new AI tool (Ibex Medical Analytics - AI system) in detecting cancer and other clinically important features in prostate biopsy slides from 600 men across 6 NHS hospitals, and comparing with assessment from trained pathologists.